 SITUATION PLAN REQUIREMENTS FOR UTILIZATION REVIEW Non-emergency admission to a Hospital (including Mental Illness or Chemical Dependency treatment) Anthem must approve the Hospital stay before admission (except for a normal vaginal delivery less than 48 hours or a C-section less than 96 hours).
 If you use a Contract Hospital, the Hospital will handle this for you.
 If you use a Non-Contract Hospital, you are responsible for seeing that your Physician obtains Utilization Review for you.
-You are not required to obtain Utilization Review for a hospitalization when the Plan is the second are responsible.
-Hospitalization as a result of a medical emergency Plan is the secondary payer of benefits.
-If you are admitted to a Non-Contract Hospital, you, your Physician or someone acting on your behalf must contact Anthem for certification within 24 hours of admission.
+You are not required to obtain Utilization Review for a hospitalization when the Plan is the secondary payer of benefits.
+Hospitalization as a result of a medical emergency If you are admitted to a Non-Contract Hospital, you, your Physician or someone acting on your behalf must contact Anthem for certification within 24 hours of admission.